UPDATED

 • Less compassion for others

-What can you do if you suspect compassion fatigue?
+What can you do if you suspect you suffer from it?

 The good news is that once you recognize compassion fatigue, you can deal with it faster than with burnout.
 A few actions can get you back in balance: